-These lower bounds show the tightness of each term in the upper bound in Theorem \ref{thm:homo}.
-That is, the first lower bound (i) corresponds to the variance part of Theorem \ref{thm:homo}, and the second bound coincides with the bias part, up to some constants.
+These lower bounds demonstrate the tightness of each term in the upper bound in Theorem \ref{thm:upper}.
+Specifically, the first lower bound (i) corresponds to the variance term in Theorem \ref{thm:upper}, while the second bound corresponds to the bias term, up to some constants.

-As for the comparison with the i.i.d. setting, the lower bounds coincide with those of the i.i.d. setting (Theorem 5 of \citet{Tsigler2020}) up to a constant factor.
-Rigorously, the result implies several intuitions: (i) the dependence of data does not affect the bias term of the risk as shown in Theorem \ref{thm:homo} showed, and (ii) the dependence affects the variance part of the bounds.
+Regarding the comparison with the i.i.d. setting, the lower bounds match those in the i.i.d. setting (Theorem 10 of \citealp{tsigler2023benign}) up to a constant factor.
+More precisely, the result provides several insights: (i) the dependence among data does not affect the bias term of the risk, as shown in Theorem \ref{thm:upper}, and (ii) the dependence affects the variance term in the bounds.